mist64/c64ref/kernal/kernal_dh.md

 The accumulator value at entry is transferred to the X reg- ister and is used as an index into page zero for the location of two bytes that specify the starting address for the save.
-Set the pointer to the start address of the save area, (Cl), from these two page-zero bytes.
+Set the pointer to the start address of the save area, (C1), from these two page-zero bytes.

 Jump to the address in the vector at (0322), normally